raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step05.md

 ## Raspberry Pi and general-purpose input/output

 Robots can sense and interact with the environment through a wide range of components.
-For a robot to make decisions and perform actions, it usually needs a computer or microcontroller to process all the information being received and to send signals back to the robot.
+For a robot to make decisions and perform actions, it usually needs a computer or microcontroller which receives information from and sends signals back to the other components.

 A standard interface for connecting a single-board computer or microcontroller to other components is through general-purpose input/output (GPIO) pins.

 ### Controlling robots using the Raspberry Pi